Analysis: UW men clobber USC in 32-point blowout, but where was this team in Pac-12 opener upset loss?

 Just how happy?

-Well, Hopkins was unable to nitpick a 32-point blowout – UW’s most lopsided win in nine years – but we’ll try.
+Well, Hopkins was unable to nitpick a 32-point blowout – UW’s most lopsided victory in nine years – but we’ll try.

 Here are three impressions.